 Let’s talk about non-resident bank accounts in Portugal…

-In this article, we’ll explore what you need to know before opening an account, who qualifies, and why you might want one.
+In this article, we’ll explore what you need to know before opening an account, who qualifies to bank here, and why you might open a bank account here.

 We’ll also reveal a few lesser-known non-resident banking secrets that might blow your banking mind… and put Portugal on your European banking radar.

-Expats have been flocking to Portugal for years.
-It’s cheap, quality of life is outstanding, and you still get all the perks that come from being in the EU.
+Non resident individuals and foreign business owners have been flocking to Portugal for years.
+It’s cheap, the quality of life is outstanding, and you still get all the perks that come from being in the EU.

 Who doesn’t want a European lifestyle at a fraction of the cost?